Antonio Álvarez Jonte

-Antonio Álvarez Jonte (Madrid, 1784 – Pisco, Perú, October 18, 1820) was an Argentine politician.
-He was born in Madrid in 1784 and moved with parents to Córdoba when young.
-He studied law at Córdoba University and obtained his doctorate at the Real Universidad de San Felipe in Santiago de Chile.
+Antonio Álvarez Jonte (1784 – October 18, 1820) was an Argentine politician.
+He was born in Madrid and moved with parents to Córdoba when young.
+He studied law at Córdoba University and obtained his doctorate at the Real Universidad de San Felipe in Santiago.
 He opened a law practice in Buenos Aires, and lived there at the time of the British invasions.
 He offered his services as volunteer in the militia but was declined due to poor health.

 Second Tiumvirate

 Álvarez Jonte took part on the preparations for the May Revolution in 1810.
 After the revolution, the newly constituted Primera Junta sent him to Chile to try to foment a similar revolution there.
 This happened in October 1810, and Álvarez Jonte became the first Argentine ambassador to this country.

 Towards the end of 1810 he was in Buenos Aires and he joined Mariano Moreno's revolutionary group.
 The Junta named him member of the Cabildo, where he pressed to dissolve the governing Junta when news of the Battle of Huaqui disaster arrived.
 He supported the formation of the First Triumvirate, and by their initiative he was named again rector of the Cabildo for the year 1812.
 He moved to the opposition when the government of Rivadavia dissolved the first national assembly in 1812.

 Álvarez Jonte joined the Lautaro lodge, founded by Alvear and San Martín, and supported the October 1812 revolution, (started by San Martín after the arrival of the news of the military victory at the Battle of Tucumán).
 By this movement the First Triumvirate was dissolved and replaced by a Second Triumvirate, formed by Juan José Paso, Nicolás Rodríguez Peña, and Álvarez Jonte.
 A short while later Paso was replaced by José Julián Pérez, and a few months later, Rodríguez Peña was replaced by Gervasio Posadas, Alvear's uncle.

 In reality, the government was controlled by the Lautaro Lodge and by Alvear.
 The Triumvirate called for a National Constitutional Assembly, dominated by Buenos Aires where most of the deputies from the interior of the country were named by the Lodge, in Buenos Aires.
 The Assembly did not meet its objectives, not having declared independence from Spain, nor sanctioning any constitution.

 By the end of 1813, Juan Larrea (a rich and influential friend of Alvear and of British commerce) replace Álvarez Jonte, who was named to lead the commission investigating the military defeats at Vilcapugio and Ayohuma.